krysgh/MyProjects/READPE/README.md

 # READPE

-This project is an .exe PE render.
+This project is an .exe PE reader.

 Some settings are required, like: